alexanderames/offerFeature/rails_dev/README.md

 The database consists of sample data for 4 tables - customers, retailers, stores and events.
 The associated basic Rails models are included in the RoR project.
 A few notes:
 * Events are sample geolocation events for our customers (e.g. Enter geofence for a store location). ```event_at``` is the timestamp of when the geofence event was triggered on the mobile device. ```insert_dt``` is the timestamp of when the data was inserted into the database and can be ignored.
 * Stores and events are bounded by roughly 30 miles around downtown Denver and are from roughly a 3 week timeframe.
 * Lat/long on customers is the latitude and longitude of their home zip code.
 * You may ignore the offers and tasks data for the purposes of this project.

 # Deliverable
 ---
-Please provide the code for the assignment either in a private repository (GitHhub or Bitbucket) or as a zip file.
+Please provide the code for the assignment either in a private repository (GitHub or Bitbucket) or as a zip file.